-- If mounting on a wall, make sure that the wall has sufficient load-bearing capacity and is fully perpendicular. - If mounting on a base, erect the device on a level surface. - ▶ Protect the device against additional heating (e.g. from a heating system). - ▶ Protect the device against mechanical vibrations. - Protect the device against corrosive gases, e.g. hydrogen sulfide (H_2S) . - Make sure to pay attention to the maximum height difference and the maximum distance from the sampling point.
+- If mounting on a wall, make sure that the wall has sufficient load-bearing capacity and is fully perpendicular. - If mounting on a base, set up the device on a level surface.
+Installing on a base is only permitted indoors. - Protect the device against additional heating (e.g. from heaters). - Protect the device against mechanical vibrations. - $\blacktriangleright$ Protect the device against corrosive gases, e.g. hydrogen sulfide (H2S).

-- ► Ensure that the unit can drain freely, without any siphoning effects. - Make sure air can circulate freely at the front of the housing. - ▶ Open analyzers (i.e. analyzers that are supplied without a door) may only be erected in closed areas or in a protective cabinet or similar facility.
+- Make sure to pay attention to the maximum height difference and the maximum distance from the sampling point. - Ensure that the unit can drain freely, without any siphoning effects. - Make sure air can circulate freely at the front of the housing. - Open analyzers (i.e. analyzers that are supplied without a door) may only be set up in closed areas or in a protective cabinet or similar facility. - "Outdoor" version only: Post mounting is recommended for outdoor installation.

-5.1.3 Spacing requirements when mounting
+5.1.4 Spacing requirements when mounting